 - 1 cup whole milk 250 ml

-- ½ cup heavy whipping cream 125 ml
+- ¾ cup heavy whipping cream 188 ml

-- 2 T sugar 30g
+- 2 tablespoons granulated sugar 30g

 Chocolate Tart Shell

 - Add the egg, then scrape down the sides of the bowl.
-Add in the flour, cocoa powder, and salt, and mix on low until just combined.
+Add in the flour and cocoa powder and mix on low until just combined.

-- Preheat the oven to 350 F while the tart freezes.
+- Preheat the oven to 325℉/163℃ while the tart freezes.

-- Using a pastry brush or spoon, evenly spread the melted chocolate into a thin, even layer on the bottom and halfway up the sides of the tart.
+- Using a pastry brush, spread the melted chocolate into a thin, even layer on the bottom and halfway up the sides of the tart.
 Only use the amount of chocolate you need to do a thin even layer, anything leftover should be discarded (into your mouth, preferably).
-Place the tart in the fridge to firm up the chocolate.
+Place the tart in the freezer for about 5 minutes to firm up the chocolate.